 CIHI ensures that the quality of the information in our data holdings is suited to its intended uses and that data users are provided with accurate information about data quality.

-Read more about our Data Quality Enhancement Program.
+Read more about our Data and Information Quality Program.

 NSIR data quality documentation is currently unavailable.